 Megan is establishing herself as a formidable force on the competition circuit both at home and abroad.
 In addition to Third Prize at Gerda Lissner in 2019, in 2018 she was a finalist in the Kosciuzko Foundation's Marcella Sembrich International Voice Competition, and also took both third 3rd place and the Rachmaninoff Award at the Talents of the World, Inc. Vocal Competition.
 In 2017 she was a Metropolitan Opera National Council District Winner and a Grand Finalist in the Marcello Giordani International Vocal Competition.

 She has sung on many masterclasses for acclaimed artists such as Barbara Bonney, Jake Heggie, Graham Johnson, Lori Laitman, and Sherill Milnes.
 A lover of art song and new music, last season Megan appeared as soloist with the Charleston Pops, and premiered songs commissioned by Lynx Project with texts written by children with autism.

-Megan is a graduate of the Eastman School of Music where she studied with acclaimed soprano and teacher Carol Webber.
+Megan currently studies with Edith Wiens.
+She is a graduate of the Eastman School of Music where she studied with acclaimed soprano and teacher Carol Webber.
 While at Eastman she won the school's Concerto Competition and sang Berlioz' Les Nuits d'été with the Eastman School Symphony Orchestra in Kodak Hall at Eastman Theater.
 Megan received her Bachelor of Music degree from Miami University where she studied with Alison Acord and coached with Christina Haan, and was chosen from among her peers to be the Presser Foundation Scholarship recipient for the class of 2012.
 Megan has studied closely with Manny Perez, Anthony Manoli, Gina Lapinski, Miriam Leskis, and Christina Haan.